NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Background

 This formulation leads to an early exit model which is capable of classifying input samples at any stage of the computation.
 The result is a sequence of predictions for a given input sample, and different exits can mistake different subsets of the dataset.
 Thus, combining them can improve the overall performance, or reduce the computational time required to calculate the prediction associated with a sample, under a given measure of certainty, which is used to halt the computation in a given branch, if the prediction is good enough.

 A common way to train such models is by jointly updating all the exits:

-where $l(\cdot, \cdot)$ is the loss (e.g. cross-entropy loss).
+where $l(\cdot, \cdot)$ is the loss (e.g. cross-entropy loss), and $\lambda_i$ the weight associated to the \textit{i}-th exit's loss.
 Other training approaches are \textit{Layer-wise Training} (LT), aiming at separately optimizing each layer in the NN architecture~\cite{marquez_deep_2018}, and \textit{Knowledge Distillation (KD)} where the backbone network is trained separately from the EECs and then the EECs are trained on top of it by relying on KD~\cite{knowledgedistillation}.

-After training the model using the aforementioned approach, we can use this formulation to select the earliest possible exit which is assumed to output the correct prediction.
+After training the model using the aforementioned approach, we can take advantage of the formulation proposed in Eq. \ref{eq:composition} to select the earliest feasible exit which is assumed to output the correct prediction.
 This leads to many benefits such as the reduction of the inference time~\cite{branchynet}~\cite{scardapane_differentiable_2020}, overfitting~\cite{overfitting} and overthinking~\cite{branchynet}.
 To do this we can use different early exit mechanisms, such as entropy, proposed in \cite{branchynet}, the largest value of the softmax, or the so-called Score Margin (SM)~\cite{biglittleDNN}~\cite{designadaptNN}, which is the difference between the largest and the second largest value on the softmax on the prediction.
 These mechanisms are simple to implement, but they introduce a potential mismatch between training and test behaviours, since the early exit mechanism is not optimized on the training data.

 In this paper we follow the alternative formulation proposed in \cite{pomponieenn}, which, using a hierarchical differentiable mechanism, includes the early exit mechanism into the exit itself.
 To do that, along with the EEC $\mathrm{C}_i$, we define also a confidence score $c_i(\cdot)$ which outputs a scalar in $[0, 1]$, which follows the same composition rule proposed in Equation \eqref{eq:composition}.
 So we have that, at a given branch $i$, we have: